Do Metrics Have a Place in Software Engineering Today?

 This statement, when applied to software engineering, reflects harshly upon the software engineer that believes themselves to really be a computer scientist.
 The fundamentals of any science lie in its ability to prove or refute theory through observation.
 Software engineering is no exception to this yet, to date, we have failed to provide satisfactory empirical evaluations of many of the theories we hold as truths.

-I take the view that comprehensibility should be the main driver behind software design, other than satisfying business and functional requirements, and that the route to this goal lies in minimization of code complexity.
+I take the view that comprehensibility should be the main driver behind software design, other than satisfying business and functional requirements, and that the route to this goal lies in minimisation of code complexity.
 Software comprehension is an activity performed early in the software development lifecycle and throughout the lifetime of the product and hence it should be monitored and improved during all phases.
 In this paper I will reflect specifically on methods through which software metrics can aid the software development lifecycle through their ability to measure, and allow us to reason about, software complexity.

 Kelvin says that if you cannot measure something then your knowledge is of an unsatisfactory kind.
 What he is most likely alluding to in this statement is that any understanding that is based on theory but lacks qualitative support is inherently subjective.
 This is a problem prevalent within our field.
 Software Engineering contains a plethora of self-appointed experts promoting their own, often unsubstantiated, views.
 Any scientific discipline requires an infrastructure that can prove or refute such claims in an objective manner.
 Metrics lie at the essence of observation within computer science and are therefore pivotal in this aim.

-In the conclusion to this paper I reflect on the proposition that metrics are more than just a way of optimizing system construction, they provide the means for measuring, reasoning about and validating a whole science.
+In the conclusion to this paper I reflect on the proposition that metrics are more than just a way of optimising system construction, they provide the means for measuring, reasoning about and validating a whole science.

 Software measurement since its conception in the late 1960’s has striven to provide measures on which engineers may develop the subject of Software Engineering.
 One of the earliest papers on software metrics was published by Akiyama in 1971 .